Matthias Jaissle

-Matthias Jaissle (born 5 April 1988) is a German professional football manager and former player who is the manager of Saudi Pro League club Al-Ahli.
+Matthias Jaissle (born 5 April 1988) is a German professional football manager and former player who is currently the head coach of Premier League club Newcastle United.

-During his coaching career, he has won two Austrian Championships (2021–22 and 2022–23) and one Austrian Cup (2021–22) with Red Bull Salzburg, and led the club to the UEFA Champions League knockout stage for the first time ever (2021–22 season).

-He began his journey as an assistant manager of Brøndby, and in 2021 became the manager of Liefering, then moved on to Austrian Bundesliga side Red Bull Salzburg, where he most recently coached before joining as a manager for Al-Ahli in 2023.
+Jaissle began his journey as an assistant manager of Brøndby.
+He became the manager of Liefering in 2021 before moving on to Austrian Bundesliga side Red Bull Salzburg, where he won two league titles and an Austrian Cup, and also led the club to a first-ever UEFA Champions League knockout phase appearance in 2022.
+After joining Al-Ahli in 2023 and winning back-to-back AFC Champions League titles, he took over Premier League club Newcastle United in 2026.

-Jaissle also enjoyed an 11-year career as a professional player from 2003 to 2014.
-His position was centre-back, and he was a member of the 1899 Hoffenheim team that won promotion to the 2.
+Jaissle also enjoyed an eleven-year career as a professional player from 2003 to 2014.
+His position was centre-back, and he was a member of the TSG Hoffenheim team that won promotion to the 2.
 Bundesliga as well as to the Bundesliga the following season.

 Managerial career

 On 3 April 2017, it was confirmed that Jaissle would be the assistant of manager Alexander Zorniger of Danish Superliga side Brøndby starting from the summer 2017.
-He left Brøndby IF on 1 June 2019.
-A few weeks later, he was hired as manager for FC Red Bull Salzburg's U18 academy team.
+He left Brøndby on 1 June 2019.
+A few weeks later, he was hired as manager of Red Bull Salzburg's U18 academy team.

-In January 2021, he was appointed the new head coach of Liefering after Bo Svensson left the club.
-In his first job as a first-team coach, Jaissle managed to lead Liefering to 2nd place in the second tier of Austrian Football, equalling the club’s all-time highest finish (Liefering also finished in 2nd in the 2014/15 season).
+In January 2021, he was appointed the head coach of Liefering after Bo Svensson left the club.
+In his first job as a first-team coach, Jaissle managed to lead Liefering to second place in the second tier of Austrian Football, equalling the club’s all-time highest finish (Liefering also finished in second in the 2014/15 season).